Kreesh quests for love among the most dangerous, beautiful-faerie race her people know....

 "I can conjure you any army you want, Piggy; you're not going to pass my tests."

 She blinked at the fog around his head, hunting for another layer of rule-change and an urgan snout; this beautiful, thorga boy out-boasted the chieftain.
+Perhaps, just perhaps, he had the blood of the ancients.
+She had chosen wisely.

 She slapped his hands away from the peace ties on her sword; she didn't want to be caught looking ready to fight.
 A town of thorga—huma, rather—forms a mob more eagerly than an urga throws a tantrum.
 "No can do this!
 Thorga—sorry, huma—need the tribe.
 Alone, you die!"